-The regular Samsung Galaxy Note 20 left out a microSD slot, but, in comparison, the Note 20 Ultra supports microSD cards up to 1TB in size.
-While most of us won't quite need that level of DOWNLOAD ALL THE THINGS storage, it's a great idea to invest in a good microSD card so that you can store music, movies, and photos on it and leave the internal storage for more intensive files like games and apps.
+The regular Samsung Galaxy Note 20 might have left out a microSD slot, but the Note 20 Ultra supports microSD cards up to 1TB in size.
+If you've been running out of space on your phone, getting a nice, big microSD card will help you fix this nagging problem.
 Here are the best microSD cards for the Note 20 Ultra, whether you need a little room or a lot.